DoNOF/DoNOF-Documentation/docs/input.rst

                       = 3      LBFGS: OPTLBFGS,LBFGSOCUPr

-See more details at "Additional notes" section
+See more details in "Additional notes" section

 Options for the orbital optimization program (ID method)